chrisaga/hk-pandoc-filters/column-div/README.md

 #### Uneven columns

 No specific Latex package are needed.
-We use Nested Pandoc divs in the same way that columns and column environments are used in Beamer/Latex.
+We use Nested Pandoc divs in the same way that columns and column environments are used in Latex.

 **Example:**